-Volunteers will be 18-30 years old, active and interested in water and climate change, education, community engagement AND with a commitment to reconciliation with Indigenous People across Turtle Island to support UNITY, between March to November 2023.
+Our volunteers are 18-30 years old, active and interested in water and climate change, education, community engagement.
+They're committed to work on reconciliation and support UNITY.

 Waterlution designs water-centric projects that offer creative water-focused public engagement and education opportunities and give youth multiple opportunities to receive training, develop transferable skills and gain leadership experience/innovate by designing multidisciplinary and creative approaches to water awareness.
 Our organizational values are Respect, Lifelong learning, Inclusiveness, Kindness, and Empathy.
 Youth Advisors will need to share these values to be part of the volunteer team.